 If you are interested in only applying to be considered for children whose parents have relinquished them at birth you must satisfy the following criteria:

-For children adopted from Foster Care or through the local Adoption program, once an Adoption Order is granted case workers gradually reduce the regular support provided to a family and prepare them for parenting independently.
-Anglicare Sydney provides ongoing post adoption support to all families as necessary.
+For children adopted from Foster Care or through the Local Adoption program, once an Adoption Order is granted case workers gradually reduce the regular support provided to a family and prepare them for parenting independently.
+Anglicare's Adoption & Guardianship team provides ongoing post adoption support to all families as necessary.
 This support includes things like referrals to specialist services, family finding action and support in managing face to face contact with birth family.

 A child placed in your care may be from an Aboriginal or different cultural and ethnic background to your own.
 They will have a cultural support plan developed, with input from carers, family members and workers, to promote a positive and meaningful understanding of their cultural identity and help maintain cultural connections.
 Carers and adoptive parents from varied cultural backgrounds are welcome.